 - All first-aid containers must be marked with a white cross on a green background; - First aid containers will always be taken when the children take part in any specialist facilities and during any offsite activities/educational visits.
-First aid containers must be taken when teachers take children off-site for Physical Education (PE); - Spare stock will be kept in school; - Responsibility for checking and restocking the first-aid containers is that of the all staff and is overseen by The Head of Health & Safety and Compliance.
+First aid containers must be taken when teachers take children off-site for Physical Education (PE); - Spare stock will be kept in school; - Responsibility for checking and restocking the first-aid containers is that of the all staff and is overseen by the Senior Children's Manager.
 The First Aiders must notify the relevant offices any necessity of restocking of the first aid boxes.